 Papst's argument fails.
 Claim Eight is unrelated to the construction of the "wherein" clause regarding configuration of the interface device to include command interpreters.
 Claim Eight merely refers to a separate mechanism, "configuration files," that can be used to configure the interface device "on the fly."
 Tr.
 2:65 (CMs).
-The phrase "[w]herein the interface device is configured by the processor and memory to include a first command interpreter and a second command interpreter" as used in the '399 Patent means that "the processor of the interface device for the first and second command interpreters."
+The phrase "[w]herein the interface device is configured by the processor and memory to include a first command interpreter and a second command interpreter" as used in the '399 Patent means that "the processor of the interface device runs a program from its memory to determine the data transfer parameters of the interface device for the first and second command interpreters."